 Social Security Disability Insurance

 Until they are faced with the need to supplement their income with government assistance, most people are not aware that there are two different disability programs.
 Social Security Disability Insurance (SSDI) and Social Security Income (SSI) were put into place to help those who are unable to financially support themselves.
+There are more schemes like this across the world, for example, you can read this blog article about NDIS Services at Care For Family.

 SSDI is available to those who have been part of the workforce and have accumulated the work credits necessary.
 The taxes they paid throughout the course of their time in the workforce provided this federal insurance.
 SSDI requirements include the recipient being over the age of 18 and younger than 65 and have earned the appropriate number of credits.
 After being part of the program for two years they become eligible for Medicare.